-Treefort Music Fest happens each year thanks to the hundreds of volunteers who lend a hand, and 2023 is no different.
+Treefort Music Fest happens each year thanks to the hundreds of volunteers who lend a hand, and 2024 is no different.
 By volunteering, you’re joining ranks with 3,000 others who’ve made Treefort magic in the last ten years.
 We’re generously supported by the Boise Co-Op and Keystone Station.
-Stop by the Volunteer Lounge (located right outside the Main Stage) for sustenance during the fest.
+Stop by the Volunteer Tent (located right outside the Main Stage) for sustenance during the fest.
 We can’t wait to see you!

 We’re so excited that you are a part of the volunteer program.
 By participating, you’ve made a commitment to festival-goers, artists, staff, and all 500+ of your fellow volunteers.
 While wearing your volunteer t-shirt and while on shift, you’ll be acting as a representative of our fest.
 We expect the following of those participating in our volunteer program to: